tjdevries/vim-vertex/README.md

         return True
 ```

 It stores the information required to place those folds back in another file (this could be changed if someone thinks of a better way!).
-To place them back, simply call `InsertMarkers()`.
+To place them back, simply call `VertexInsert`.
 Then the file will look like its original state.

 ## Requirements